dmdmdm/wireguard-monitor/README.md

 By default it uses interface `wg0` but you can specify a different interface on the command line, eg:

     cargo run wg4

+# Friendly peer names
+If you have file /erc/peers setup with
+    <public-key1>:<friendly-name1>
+    <public-key2>:<friendly-name2>
+    ...

+Our 'wg' window will display the friendly names like wgg - found here https://github.com/FlyveHest/wg-friendly-peer-names